The57thPick/The57thPick.com/content/posts/codetype/index.md

 also associates each token with its average number of occurrences in its base project.

-When a file or string is passed to codetype, it is split into tokens according to [this regular expression][11].
-A signature is then generated from the tokens and compared to each known signature according to the following algorithm:
+When a file or string is passed to `codetype`, it is split into tokens according to [this regular expression][11].
+A signature is then generated from the tokens and compared to each known signature according to the following
+algorithm:

 ```python
 total = 1.0